 Solo Travel is a personal choice and no judgment beyond that applies

-I don’t understand ‘why’ for some strange reasons solo female travelers are judged with some really stupid assumptions!
+I don’t understand ‘why’ for some strange reasons solo female travellers are judged with some really stupid assumptions!
 She isn’t desperate for a male partner neither does she (necessarily) need one!

 Do not think of ‘us’ being globalized ‘only’ because you stay in a metropolitan city/town